-The 25 Cheapest Places to Live: U.S. Cities Edition
+The 25 Cheapest Places to Live: US Cities Edition

 Have a look at the cheapest places to live in America for city dwellers.
 Is one of the cheapest places to live in the U.S. right for you?

 When it comes to finding the cheapest places to live in the U.S. for city dwellers, the best locations to settle down are mostly south of the Mason-Dixon line.
-Tennessee and Alabama are just a couple of the Southern states making multiple appearances on our list of the cheapest places to live among U.S. cities.
+Texas and Alabama are just a couple of the Southern states making multiple appearances on our list of the cheapest places to live among U.S. cities.

 But if you're thinking about relocating to one of these places with the lowest costs of living, just remember to weigh the pros and cons.
-Cheap prices are attractive, but the allure can fade if jobs are hard to come by, paychecks are small or the area offers little to do.
+Cheap prices are attractive, but the allure can fade if jobs are hard to come by, paychecks are small, or the area offers little to do.
 Plan an extended visit to ensure that one of these cheapest places to live fits your needs.

-"It is undeniable that larger metro areas like New York and Los Angeles offer better opportunities for higher paying jobs," notes Tyler Baines, cost of living project manager and research analyst at the Center for Regional Economic Competitiveness.
-"But jobseekers should not only consider the size of their paycheck when figuring out where they should call home."
+"It is undeniable that larger metro areas like New York and Los Angeles offer better opportunities for higher-paying jobs," notes Tyler Baines, cost of living project manager and research analyst at the Center for Regional Economic Competitiveness.
+"But job seekers should not only consider the size of their paycheck when figuring out where they should call home."

-To that last point, Kiplinger has extensive experience in covering real estate, demographics and cost of living data for jobseekers, would-be homeowners, remote workers and retirees.
+To that last point, Kiplinger has extensive experience in covering real estate, demographics, and cost of living data for job seekers, would-be homeowners, remote workers, and retirees.

 How we found the cheapest places to live

-Our analysis of the cheapest places to live in the U.S. is based upon the Council for Community and Economic Research's (C2ER) calculations of living expenses in 265 urban areas.
+Our analysis of the cheapest places to live in the U.S. is based on the Council for Community and Economic Research's (C2ER) calculations of living expenses in 265 urban areas.
 We then limited ourselves to metro areas with at least 50,000 inhabitants.
 We further supplemented C2ER's research with data from the U.S. Census Bureau and the U.S. Bureau of Labor Statistics.

 (For smaller urban areas, be sure to read our list of the 10 Cheapest Small Towns in America.)